Achamberlains/test-projects/models/README.md

 **normalize_conversions.sql**:

-- **Transforms** and **Normalizes** conversion data, adding business context and renaming columns.
+- **Generates Surrogate Key** is added to ensure uniqueness and simplify joins.
+The campaign id and date are used to create a unique identifier for specific campaings shared daily.
     ```sql
     -- Creating Primary Key
     {{ generate_surrogate_key(['campaign_id', 'date']) }} AS campaign_key,
     ```

-- **Generates Surrogate Key** is added to ensure uniqueness and simplify joins.
-The campaign id and date are used to create a unique identifier for specific campaings shared daily.
+- **Transforms** and **Normalizes** conversion data, adding business context and renaming columns.
     ```sql
     -- Renaming columns
     conversions AS campaign_conversion,
     date AS campaign_date
     ```

 ## 4. Analyze

 4.1. **Email**

 **dim_campaign.sql**:

-- A **dimension table** for campaign metadata.Contains attributes like campaign name, channel, and date.
+- A **dimension table** for all idss and keys related to campaigns.
+It also contains attributes like campaign name and channel.

 **fact_campaign.sql**:

-- A **fact table** that captures metrics such as ad spend and conversions.
+- A **fact table** that captures metrics such as ad spend, conversions and date.
 - Provides granular metrics for detailed analysis.

 4.2. **Reports**